fastify/fastify-caching/README.md

 ### `reply.expires(date)`

 This method allows setting of the `expires` header.
-It accepts a regular `Date` object, or a string that is a valid date string according to [RFC 2616 §14.21][sec14.21].
+It accepts a regular `Date` object or a string that is a valid date string according to [RFC 2616 §14.21][sec14.21].

 [sec14.21]: https://tools.ietf.org/html/rfc2616#section-14.21